 Tatton Parks Statement:

 By paying the park entry charge you are kindly contributing to the cost of conserving and maintaining Tatton Park for you and future generations to enjoy.
 Every penny spent at Tatton Park, whether it is the £7 park entry, admission to attractions or spend in the shops and restaurant, stays here and helps look after the park.

 The Tatton Park Vehicle entry charge applies to all visitors, including National Trust Members.
 For more information view their website.

 DogFest is committed to making everyone’s experience enjoyable.
 Please do consider that the festival is an outdoor event with grass fields and grounds with gradients/uneven surfaces.
 Whilst we have made a great effort to provide facilities to accommodate for this there will inevitably be some areas that are hard to navigate.
 There will be an area for disabled parking as close to the entrance to the event site as possible.
-Disabled parking is free at DogFest South and West, however there is a £3.50 charge at North.
+There will be a fee for disabled parking.
 Please see the parking FAQ for more information.

 For any ticket related enquiries, please contact our ticket providers.
-You can do this by using your postcode and order number to log into online customer service portal online customer service form.
+You can do this by using your postcode and order number to log into online customer service portal.

 Alternatively, you can call 0871 620 7058 for ticket assistance.
 Please note: calls cost 13 per minute plus network access charge.

 Yes, there are tented areas for dogs and their owners to rest and take cover in case of extreme hot or wet weather.